I heard a man comment recently that women over 50 were invisible.

 Sometimes we all need a little pick me up.

 Just to be clear here, makeovers aren’t always associated with our looks.
-Sometimes it’s our minds, attitudes or daily habits that need the makeover.
+Sometimes it’s our minds, attitudes, or daily habits that need a makeover.

-A lovely dress and new haircut never hurt anyone either.
+A lovely dress and a new haircut never hurt anyone either.

 Don’t try TOO hard